geoserver/geoserver/doc/en/user/source/community/features-templating/rest.rst

    * - GET
      -
      - application/xml, application/json.
-     - List of all the template rules available for the ``Feature Type``.
+     - List of all the template rules available for the ``featuretype``.
      - 200. List of rules in XML or JSON.
    * - POST
      - application/xml, text/xml, application/json, text/json.